racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/sampleapp.md

 ####impl/schedule/domainname
-* schedule: in this directory we place tasklets which can be scheduled, for example, check for mail every 300s.
+* schedule: in this directory we place tasklets which can be scheduled, for example, check for mail every 300 seconds.
 The tasklets themselves are stored per domain name.
 * domainname: name of the domain to which the scheduled action belongs.